pneff/servicegen/docs/grammar.markdown

         # .....
     }

+Alternatively you can say:

+    GetForecast: GET "/{zip}" {
+        # .....
+    }

 This declares a commend, which will match every GET request with one path component.
 The path component is assigned to the variable called 'zip'.

+In the second example the request is assigned the name "GetForecast" which is useful for documentation and in the code generation phase.

 A few example requests: